SPACECRAFT STRUCTURES AND MECHANISMS - 2022/3

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate knowledge and application of the module content as described above.

-- 2-hour, closed-book written examination.
+- Online – open-book – written examination within 4-hour window.
+Exam questions will be structured to be answered in 2 hours.
 This will contain a selection of questions designed to assess the breadth and depth of knowledge that the students have gained by studying the module.
 The examination also verifies the assimilation of appropriate terminology, and the capability to apply specific structural design methodologies.

 Formative assessment and feedback

-- By means of unassessed tutorial problem sheets (with answers/model solutions), similar to homework, and the studetns are given the solutions at a later date.
+- By means of unassessed tutorial problem sheets (with answers/model solutions), similar to homework, and the students are given the solutions at a later date.

-- During meetings with the lecturer, as the class is relatively small, at the end of the lectures the lecturer is available for one-to one Q&A with the students to clarify any doubt they may have concerning the material that was presented during the lectures.
+- During meetings with the lecturer or at the end of face-to-face sessions, the lecturer is available for one-to one Q&A with the students to clarify any doubt they may have regarding to the material that was presented during the lectures.

 - provide an overview of the issues that need to be addressed in the design of spacecraft structures and mechanisms.